- 15.69K views

 Quick tip: Enhance your Buenos Aires adventure by obtaining a SUBE card for convenient public transportation.

 - Visit Argentina’s most iconic, First Lady Eva Peron, at the La Recoleta Cemetery.

 - Watch an opera show at Teatro Colon.

-Spanning 2.7 kilometers wide with 275 waterfalls at its disposal, Iguazu Falls is revered as one of the world’s most riveting sights and has drawn travelers from all over to witness and experience the cascades in person.
+Spanning 2.7 kilometers wide with 275 waterfalls at its disposal, Iguazu Falls is one of the best places to visit in Argentina, is revered as one of the world’s most riveting sights, and has drawn travelers from all over to witness and experience the cascades in person.
 Originating from the Guarani name for “big water”, Iguazu Falls plays a significant part in the political and geographical structure of South America.
 Situated on the border splitting the Argentina province of Misiones and the Brazilian state of Parana, Iguazu Falls is surrounded by South American rainforests and the noise of wildlife that calls the cascades home.

 - Hike in Iguazu National Park.

 - Encounter a variety of bird and animal species, including toucans and curious coatis, that inhabit the surrounding rainforest.